gjbex/Workflows-for-HPC/source-code/atools/reductor/README.md

 1. `pickle_empty.py`: create a pickle file for an empty `dict`.
 Note that this script ignores all but the first positional argument, which is the output pickle file name.
-1. `pickle_update.py`: takes two tickle files as arguments, and add the contents of the second to the first.
+1. `pickle_update.py`: takes two pickle files as arguments, and add the contents of the second to the first.
 1. `pickle_diff.py`: compare two pickle files, and print differences.